The oscillating circuit, Tuning or resonant circuit in the wireless radio receivers

 Factors affecting the resonant frequency

-- Square root of the capacitance of the capacitor , ( inversely proportional ) .
+- The square root of the capacitance of the capacitor, (inversely proportional).

-Resonating the circuit frequency with the source frequency can be achieved either by tuning ( varying ) the source frequency , the capacitance or the coil inductance , Resonance in tuned circuit and in sounds are alike , Intensity of the sound strengthens when two tuning forks vibrate at the same frequency and weakens when their frequencies differ markedly .
+Resonating the circuit frequency with the source frequency can be achieved either by tuning (varying) the source frequency, the capacitance or the coil inductance, Resonance in the tuned circuit and in sounds are alike, Intensity of the sound strengthens when two tuning forks vibrate at the same frequency and weakens when their frequencies differ markedly.

-The tuning ( resonant ) circuit is an oscillatory circuit contains resistor , induction coil , capacitor and AC source and does not allow to flow a current except that has the same frequency as its or so close to it .
+The tuning (resonant) circuit is an oscillatory circuit contains a resistor, induction coil, capacitor & AC source and does not allow to flow a current except that has the same frequency as its or so close to it.

 f1 / f2 = ( L2 C2 / L1 C1 )½

 When the same coil is in the two circuits , meaning ( L = L1 = L2 ) then: